udioeater/guild-docs/README.md

-# Pillar Guild Documentation
+# Pillar Guild Handbook

-This documentation is built on top of [Jekyll](http://jekyllrb.com/)
+This handbook is built on top of [Jekyll](http://jekyllrb.com/)

 ### Notes

-As a reminder, in order for changes to be visible, '**gh-pages**' is the branch to use.
+As a reminder, in order for changes to be visible, all changes need to be within the '**gh-pages**' branch.

 Reference for github pages - http://jekyllrb.com/docs/github-pages/